hyperledger-archives/grid-rfcs/0000-product.md

 ### Referencing Products

-Products are uniquely referenced by their product_id and product_type.
+Products are uniquely referenced by their product_id and product_namespace.
 For GS1, Products are referenced by the GTIN identifier.
 For example:

 ```